EdmisP/stoteles_gamta_lt/README.md

 ## Installation
 1. **Download the files**
-   Clone or download this repository and place the `stoteles_gamta_lt` folder inside:
+   Clone or download this repository and place the `ltu_air_quality` folder inside:
    ```
    config/custom_components/
    ```